-Leader: Observer: -

-Worship Theme: Time Allocation: minutes

-in Church of England Settings sho God can come closer to us. ould at its simplest create a tim ne and space where we can come
+CRITERIA God can come closer to us.
+ASPECT COMMENT

-CRITERIA ASPECT СОМ MENT

-Central Attribute 1 Is there a real sense of a very special time in the day?
+Central Is there a real sense of a very

+Attribute 1 special time in the day?

-Gathering Immediate impact, relevant, welcoming, stimulates interest or dull, uninteresting, lacks focus.
+Gathering Immediate impact, relevant, welcoming, stimulates interest or dull,

+uninteresting, lacks focus.

 Central Does the worship leader

-attribute 2 capture the attention of the children and staff so they
+attribute 2 capture the attention of the

+children and staff so they

-Engaging become actively engaged in the content?
+Engaging become actively engaged in

+2112021112 the content?

 Excellent - well expressed,

 stimulating or poor

 communicator

+Convincing, enthusiastic,

-Convincing, enthusiastic, warm or lack of rapport.
+warm or lack of rapport.

 Central Does the leader allow for a

 attribute 3 response from the children

 and adults - whether active

 Responding or passive, noisy or quiet?

 Central Does the leader send us out

 attribute 4 with a clear "thought for the

 day" something that changes

 Sending our behaviour in some way?

-Clear summary, learners given opportunity to reflect or unclear what the message
+Clear summary, learners

+given opportunity to reflect

+or unclear what the message

 was.

-n addition
+In addition

 Content Clear Christian / Biblical

-- content and teaching.
+content and teaching.

+Moolly lock of structure

-Woolly, lack of structure,
+Woolly, lack of structure, largely secular.

-Corre largely secular.
+Summary

 Summary